 - 1. If you do not already have one, make a Pseudocolor plot of temp from the "example.silo" database. - 2.
 Apply the Threshold operator and change the range to be 3->max. - 3.
 Click Draw. - 4.
 Go to File->Export database. - 5.
-This brings up the Export Database window.
+This brings up the Export Database window. - 6.
+Change Export to to VTK. - 7.
+Be sure to set the output directory or the exported file will be written to the working directory (on Windows that would be the directory where VisIt_is installed). - 8.
+Click Export. - The Export options for VTK writer window will pop up at this point.
+It allows you to specify the options for the VTK writer.
+We will use the default options. - 9.
+Click Ok. - A file named "visit_ex_db.vtk" has been saved to the file system.

-🚰 Export Database - 🗆 🗙
+🌠 Export Database  - 🗆 🗙

 Output

 Directory name

 File name visit_ex_db

 Export all time states Format %04d

-Export to BOV
+Export to BOV 💌

--Variables
+Variables

-Delimiter • Space C Comma
+Delimiter Space Comma

 Add variable 🔻

-Add variable I/O options

 I/O options

-I/O options Coordinate parallel writes with groups.
+Coordinate parallel writes with groups.

+Write group size 48

+Export

+Apply Post Dismiss

-Fig. 3.9: The Export Database window
+Fig. 4.9: The Export Database window